Metric-Free Individual Fairness in Online Learning: Generalization

-A more challenging task for generalization is to argue about the fairness generalization guarantee of the average policy (Theorem \ref{thm:gen}).
-To provide some intuition for why this is the case, let us first attempt to upper bound the probability of running into an $\alpha'$-fairness violation by the average policy on a randomly selected pair of individuals: \begin{observation} Suppose for all $\round$, $\pi^\round$ is $(\alpha',\beta^\round)$-fair.
-Then, $\pi^{avg}$ is $\left(\alpha',\sum\limits_{\round=1}^\totalRound \beta^\round\right)$-fair. \end{observation}
+A more challenging task is, however, to argue about the fairness generalization guarantee of the average policy.
+To provide some intuition for why this is the case, let us first attempt to upper bound the probability of running into an $\alpha$-fairness violation by the average policy on a randomly selected pair of individuals: \begin{observation} Suppose for all $\round$, $\pi^\round$ is $(\alpha,\beta^\round)$-fair.
+Then, $\pi^{avg}$ is $\left(\alpha,\sum\limits_{\round=1}^\totalRound \beta^\round\right)$-fair. \end{observation}

 This bound is very dissatisfying, as the statement is vacuous when $\sum_{\round=1}^\totalRound \beta^\round \geq 1$.
-The reason for such a weak guarantee is that by aiming to upper bound the unfairness probability for the original fairness violation threshold $\alpha'$, we are subject to worst-case compositional guarantees\footnote{This is the case where, for every pair of individuals $x,x'$ on which there exists a policy in $\{\pi^1,\dots,\pi^\totalRound\}$ that has an $\alpha'$-fairness violation: (1) every policy $\pi\in\{\pi^1,\dots,\pi^\totalRound\}$ that has an $\alpha$-fairness violation on $x,x'$ has a maximal violation (of value 1), (2) all non-violating policies (in $\{\pi^1,\dots,\pi^\totalRound\}$) on $x,x'$ are arbitrarily close to the violation threshold $\alpha'$ on this pair, and (3) all of the directions of the policies' predictions' differences on $x,x'$ are correlated (no cancellations averaging over policies).} in the sense that the average policy may consequently have an $\alpha'$-fairness violation on any fraction of the distribution (over pairs) where one or more of the deployed policies trigger an $\alpha'$-fairness violation.
-This bound is tight, as we show in Appendix \ref{app:gen}.
+The reason for such a weak guarantee is that by aiming to upper bound the unfairness probability for the original fairness violation threshold $\alpha$, we are subject to worst-case compositional guarantees\footnote{This is the case where, for every pair of individuals $x,x'$ on which there exists a policy in $\{\pi^1,\dots,\pi^\totalRound\}$ that has an $\alpha$-fairness violation: (1) every policy $\pi\in\{\pi^1,\dots,\pi^\totalRound\}$ that has an $\alpha$-fairness violation on $x,x'$ has a maximal violation (of value 1), (2) all non-violating policies (in $\{\pi^1,\dots,\pi^\totalRound\}$) on $x,x'$ are arbitrarily close to the violation threshold $\alpha$ on this pair, and (3) all of the directions of the policies' predictions' differences on $x,x'$ are correlated (no cancellations when averaging over policies).} in the sense that the average policy may result to have an $\alpha$-fairness violation on any fraction of the distribution (over pairs) where one or more of the deployed policies induces an $\alpha$-fairness violation.
+This bound is tight, and we refer the reader to Appendix \ref{app:gen} for the full example.